bvenkatakarthik/bvenkatakarthik.github.io/_posts/2026-04-10-Duke_Data_Analysis_1_Intro_Probability_2026_04_10.md

 **Confounding variables** are extraneous variables that affect both the explanatory and the response variable, and that make it seem like there is a relationship between them.

-Here the confounding variable can be being health conscious.

 <div align="center">
     <img src="https://a.l3n.co/crqBbx.png"/>
 </div>